ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_07_slides.md

 ## Asynchronism

 We just saw the tip of the iceberg!
-More asynchron functionality syntax:
+The most relevant asynchron functionality syntax:

-* Error First Functions
 * Promises
 * then..catch
 * Async / Await